COVID-19 Quick Links

 For proof of vaccination and or negative test status, please present one of the following to public safety on arrival:

 Access will not be permitted to any person without presentation of one of these approvals.

 Exceptions for Minors under 12: Visitors under the age of 12 do not have to comply with any COVID-19 vaccination or surveillance testing requirements applicable to CUNY staff unless and until there is a vaccine available to these minors.

 You must not report to the ASRC in any of the following situations:

-- You are experiencing any symptoms (even mild) of a respiratory infection or other COVID-19-related symptoms (See CDC guidance: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html).
-Individuals must not return to the ASRC until you are symptom free for at least 72 hours without medication and at least 10 days have elapsed since symptom onset.
+- are experiencing any symptoms (even mild) of a respiratory infection or other COVID-19-related symptoms (See CDC guidance: https://www.cdc.gov/coronavirus/2019-ncov/symptoms-testing/symptoms.html).
+Individuals must not return to the ASRC until they are symptom free for at least 72 hours without medication and at least 10 days have elapsed since symptom onset.
 Individuals should perform their own temperature checks at home each day before coming to the ASRC.

-- You have tested positive for COVID-19 within the last 14 days.
+- have tested positive for COVID-19 within the last 10 days.

-- You have had known contact with any person suspected of having, being under investigation for, or who has a confirmed active case of COVID-19 within the last 10 days, unless they have obtained a negative COVID-19 PCR test at least three days after the last known contact.
+- have had known contact with any person suspected of having, being under investigation for, or who has a confirmed active case of COVID-19 within the last 10 days, unless they have obtained a negative COVID-19 PCR test at least three days after the last known contact.

 Only individuals approved and scheduled to be at the ASRC will be allowed access to the building.

 - A valid C-14 certificate holder must be present in the laboratory at all times when and where chemical work is being performed.
 It is recommended that all researchers eligible to obtain a C-14 apply for one as soon as possible.